-Byrd and Adams were both Detroit natives and knew each other in their hometown, but they really clicked after they’d both moved to New York and met up again.
+Byrd and Adams were both Detroit natives and knew each other in their hometown, but really clicked after they’d both moved to New York and met up again.
 They collaborated in February 1958 at the famous Cafe Bohemia in Greenwich Village and the band was born.
 While it was occasionally set aside when Byrd or Adams got a call to work with others, the quintet would endure until 1961.

-And it had a pianist in Duke Pearson, an Atlanta native whose writing, arranging and performing skills would later lead Blue Note Records to tap him as an A&R director.
+And it had a top-notch pianist in Duke Pearson, an Atlanta native whose writing, arranging and performing skills would later lead Blue Note Records to tap him as an A&R director.
 But, for some reason, Pearson was unable to make the group’s upcoming Milwaukee gig.

 "A blizzard was blowing through the Midwest and the pianist had gotten stranded.
 So they just needed me to fill in for the weekend gig at Curro’s in Milwaukee, and then on Monday they’d have their regular guy back," wrote Hancock in "Possibilities."

-But veteran Milwaukee jazzman Manty Ellis – who, like Hancock, had studied under Billy Wallace and was at the upcoming Brew City performances – told Milwaukee Jazz Vision that Pearson wanted to take part in a series of civil rights marches with Dr. Martin Luther King Jr. and opted to head to those instead of going to Milwaukee for the gig.
+But veteran Milwaukee jazzman Manty Ellis – who, like Hancock, had studied under Billy Wallace and was at the Hancock's first Brew City performances – told Milwaukee Jazz Vision that Pearson wanted to take part in a series of civil rights marches with Dr. Martin Luther King Jr. and opted to head to those instead of going to Milwaukee for the gig.

-Meanwhile, in his book "Pepper Adams’ Joy Road: An Annotated Discography," Gary Carner suggested that "pearson had already expressed an interest in leaving the band, regardless of prevailing weather conditions."
+Meanwhile, in his book "Pepper Adams’ Joy Road: An Annotated Discography," Gary Carner suggested that, "Pearson had already expressed an interest in leaving the band, regardless of prevailing weather conditions."

 Jazzdiscography.com – which mistakenly reports the year as having been 1961 – averred that Pearson had become ill.